-Ipoh transport services are not as complex as in KL.
-Even as the third most populated city in Malaysia, there are surprisingly not many Ipoh transport and tour services!
+Even though Ipoh is the third most populated city in Malaysia, there are surprisingly not many transport and tour services in Ipoh!

-The locals rely on driving their own cars or motorcycles.
-For tourists, getting around Ipoh means taking a bus, taxi or tour service.
-Or renting a car.
-You can walk or cycle in Old Town too.
+Locals rely on their own cars or motorcycles.
+For tourists, getting around means taking a bus, taxi, or tour service.
+But it is possible to explore Ipoh Old Town on foot.

 Which option is for you?
-Find out in this post as we compare the available transportation in Ipoh.
+Find out in this post as we compare the available transportation methods!

 Bus Terminal: